 Side door container

-A side door container, also known as an open side container, has extra doors that open on the long side of the container.
-The side doors make it extremely convenient to load cargo that is bulky and can’t fit through the end doors.
+A side door container, also known as an ‘open side’, has extra doors that open on its long side.
+These doors make it extremely convenient to load bulky cargo that can’t fit through standard container doors.

 Hard top container